This Day In Sports: The First Official Baseball Game Officially Happens

 Louis Cardinals emerged as the quintessential champions of the Midwest, of small towns and farms, of rural America with its simplicity, rusticity, and old-stock Protestant homogeneity, and became synonymous with supernal failure In the 1920s, Babe Ruth rose to the status of enormous deity of the diamond.

-- Compared to the great public buildings, skyscrapers, and railway terminals of the day, these structures were a symbol of the city’s size and accomplishments, which local residents were proud to point out.
+Compared to the huge public buildings, skyscrapers, and railway terminals of the day, these structures were a symbol of the city’s size and accomplishments, which local citizens were happy to point out.

-- Player strikes, free agency, disparities in competition, and the rising cost of attending games all contributed to the major league baseball’s woes during the 1990s.
+Player strikes, free agency, inequalities in competitiveness, and the increased expense of watching games all contributed to the big league baseball’s difficulties throughout the 1990s.

-While baseball faced significant challenges as the twenty-first century got underway, the sport was rising in popularity across the world, and there was still a compelling case to be made that baseball held a particular place in the hearts and minds of the people of the United States of America.
+While baseball faced significant challenges as the twenty-first century got underway, the sport was gaining in popularity around the world, and there was still a compelling case to be made that baseball held a special place in the hearts and minds of the people of the United States of America.

 Benjamin G. Rader is an American businessman and philanthropist.